Last updated on September 13th, 2023 at 04:17 am

-However, don’t let their sociable personality fool you.
+However, don’t let their sociable personalities fool you.
 These cats love to cause trouble and get into things.
 Be sure to put things in high places they can’t reach.

 Due to its small amount of hair, the Minskin cat doesn’t require brushing.
-Instead, all they need is a bath once in and while to keep their skin from becoming an issue.
+Instead, all they need is a bath once in a while to keep their skin from becoming an issue.

 Being closely related to the Sphynx cat, these cats are prone to a heart condition called HCM (Hypertrophic Cardiomyopathy).
 Otherwise, Minskin cats are relatively healthy.